opsschool/curriculum/application_components_201.rst

 The documentation on the projects homepage reads a fair amount of different configurations with explanations.

 To setup a cluster a minimum of two nodes is required.
-All nodes of a cluster must be in the same ip network segment.
+All nodes of a cluster must be in the same IP network segment.
 It is possible to send huge messages via AMQP to a RabbitMQ node.
 The maximum message size is limited by the amount of available RAM on the node.
 Depending on the durability of a message and the policy of queues, the messages are synchronized to other nodes.